-The majority of people will agree that solving math problems is hard.
+Probably no one will argue that solving mathematical problems is sometimes difficult.
 Especially when it comes to integral equations.
 If you ever experience difficulties with them, you can use this calculator that presents a step-by-step solution.
-Just enter the expression you can't solve using the corresponding buttons on this online tool.
+Using the online integral calculator is very easy, just enter the equation you need to solve.
 Alternatively, you can use the default button not to waste time.
 It is easy to find mistakes in your calculations when you can see every step of the process.
 Use the additional options on the calculator if you are not completely happy with the results.
 There is no need for crying and making yourself nervous because of a math problem.
 Just look for alternative solutions like this online tool.

 An indefinite integral is the set of all antiderivatives some function